top of page

 Dr. Nicola S. Smith (she/her)

 I specialize in marine invasions on coral reefs and am now exploring this system in the context of climate change.
+I also examine the effects of other human-caused and natural drivers of change like fishing, diseases and hurricanes on Caribbean coral reefs.
 I was born and raised in The Bahamas but work and live in Canada.
 My early life experiences growing up in a small island state where people's livelihoods, identity, and culture are tightly linked to the ocean inform the types of questions that I ask and the types of solutions that I propose.

 • Twitter